 The current DRG grouper is AR-DRG version 7.0, which uses up to 30 diagnoses and up to 30 procedures in its calculations.
 External cause codes are not used by the grouper.
-It is recommended that hospitals prioritise diagnoses and procedure codes within the current Eighth Edition coding standards and guidelines in order to present the grouper with the most serious diagnoses and procedures.
+It is recommended that hospitals prioritise diagnoses and procedure codes within the current classification system in order to present the grouper with the most significant diagnoses and procedures.

-The Ministry of Health groups all events with an event end date on or after 1 July 2017 to AR-DRG v7.0.
+The Ministry of Health groups all NMDS event records with an event end date on or after 1 July 2017 to AR-DRG v7.0.
 AR-DRG v7.0 accepts ICD-10-AM/ACHI Eighth Edition codes.
-ICD-10-AM/ACHI Eighth Edition was implemented 1 July 2014.
+ICD-10-AM/ACHI Eighth Edition was used from 1 July 2014 until 30 June 2019.

 For further information about DRGs and Casemix rules refer to the New Zealand Casemix Framework for Publicly Funded Hospitals document available on the Weighted Inlier Equivalent Separations page.

 Clinical coders are reminded that it is unacceptable to manipulate the Australian Coding Standards (ACS) and/or code assignment to optimise reimbursement/DRG or when trying to problem-solve an error DRG.
 Consultation with the Ministry of Health is important in order to maintain the integrity, consistency and accuracy of the data collection.

 Below are the three Unrelated DRGs and the three Error DRGs from AR-DRG v7.0:

 - 801A OR Procedures Unrelated to Principal Diagnosis with Catastrophic CC